The advantages of cash transfer programs

 Providing money can be less visible than large scale distribution of goods, and can be transferred through a range of mechanisms that can minimise risk to women, such as transfers to bank accounts, via mobile phones, or through smart cards.
 The money can then be spent in a more discreet manner, at a number of outlets.

-Cash transfers lead to inflation
+Could cash transfers lead to inflation?

 On the whole, cash programming is usually not carried out on a large enough scale to significantly impact the price of goods, and the distribution of cash has positive impacts on rural market development and expansion.